A Watershed Moment for Domain Industry: NamesCon Online 2020?

 - Will Leon

-That said, NamesCon Online shrank the earth to a screen across multiple tracks while increasing the opportunity for relational connection and networking exponentially.
+That said, NamesCon Online shrank the earth to a screen across multiple tracks while exponentially increasing the opportunity for relational connection and networking.
 I loved the concept of the Americas, Europe, and South Asia tracks.

-However, I simply could not keep track of when things were happening — even with NamesCon suggested time conversion widget.
-Personally, I would love to see a macro level view of all the talks over a time span versus clicking back and forth between tabs.
-The back and forth confused me at times.
-So much so that I created my own spreadsheet that was outdated no sooner than I completed it.
+However, I could not remember when things were happening — even with NamesCon’s suggested time conversion widget.
+I would love to see a macro-level view of all the talks over time versus clicking between tabs.
+The back and forth sometimes confused me so much that I created my outdated spreadsheet no sooner than I completed it.

 Nevertheless, I did enjoy the 30-minute sessions as opposed to 1 hour or 15-20 minute sessions.
-The latter options felt more rushed and some presenters simply didn’t complete presentations in their allotted window of time.
-The 30-minute window felt good and I would likely go no more than 45 minutes at most.
+The latter options felt rushed, and some presenters didn’t complete their presentations in their allotted time window.
+The 30-minute window felt good, and I would likely go no more than 45 minutes at most.

 And speaking of presenters not completing presentations, I almost didn’t get to present due to an isolated incident with StreamYard on my MacBook Pro.
 In short, I honestly would have preferred Zoom in this instance over StreamYard.
-Nevertheless, the production team did well adjusting to display and advance slides during my session, “Guarding Your Domain Portfolio Against Economic Downturn” — download full presentation at DNPrez.com.
+Nevertheless, the production team adjusted to display and advance slides during my session, “Guarding Your Domain Portfolio Against Economic Downturn” — download the full presentation at DNPrez.com.

-These were not the only tech challenges encountered over the course of 3 days.
-Other presenters and panelists fought hard battles with glitchy internet, green screens not working, video, screen sharing, or both simultaneously not working, and a few platform issues logging in or staying connected during Networking Lounge video session.
+These were not the only tech challenges encountered over 3 days.
+Other presenters and panelists fought hard battles with glitchy internet, green screens not working, video, screen sharing, or both simultaneously not working, and a few platform issues logging in or staying connected during the Networking Lounge video session.
 But everyone pushed through and delivered good content to the best of their ability.

-Speaking of pushing through, the social wall was “hit and miss”.
-While many appropriately used the wall to socialize, there were quite a few folks SPAMMING links, pictures, and videos of domains they hoped to sale.
+Speaking of pushing through, the social wall was “hit and miss.”
+While many appropriately used the wall to socialize, there were quite a few folks SPAMMING links, pictures, and videos of domains they hoped to sell.

 - a separate chat wall for domain selling

-- users limited by number of consecutive posts or link only posts
+- users are limited by the number of consecutive posts or link-only posts

 - the ability to filter posts